OscarCarranzaFeynman/numerical-simulation-data-analysis/README.md

 Python pipeline for numerical simulation, parameter sweeps, data analysis, and visualization.

 This project applies scientific computing techniques to a hidden vector dark matter model.
-The code solves a Boltzmann-type differential equation, runs simulations over different model parameters, analyzes the numerical outputs, and generates visualizations of the results.
+The code solves a Boltzmann differential equation, runs simulations over different model parameters, analyzes the numerical outputs, and generates visualizations of the results.

 ## What this project demonstrates